climbcat/nodespeak/README.md

 # Flowchart Compiler

-Flowcharts are generally not "structured", do not describe structured code, due to the goto-s.
-Goto elimination allows for a flowchart compiler into structured code.

-This project contains a visual flowchart definition tool, and a back-end flowchart-to-structured-code compiler.
+Flowcharts correspond to code with GOTOs, and the use of GOTOs is broadly considered bad programming practice.

+At the same time, flowcharts are low-key considered a convenient "back-of-an-envelope" way of describing small programs.
+They are actually quite useful.

+So - what if you could run your flowchart as code in a high-level language like Python or C++?

+Well, now you can!

+This JS/d3js front-end implements a visual flowchart & datagraph editor, with the flowchart compiler resting in the Django backend, outputting legal Python translations of your favourite flowcharts.

+## GOTO elimination

+Flowcharts can be transformed into structured code following a process called "GOTO elimination".

+The GOTO elimination process compiles your flowchart-AST into a structured code-AST.
+AST stands for "abstract syntax tree", a central concept in most compilers - a data format that corresponds to code.
+Most compilers perform various optimizing operations on the AST in order to later code generate something that is more optimized.
+In our case, we perform GOTO-elimination on the flowchart-AST, and are able to generate structured code from that.

+This project implements a combined flowchart & datagraph and goto-elimination tool.
+So perhaps, the code it outputs tends to be unreadable, however, it does work!
+Declared a successful tech demo.

+#### NOTE

+What the h*** is a datagraph, you may ask?
+The datagraph corresponds to function calls and return values, while the flowchart corresponds to control flow.
+It also bears mentioning that the flowchart-AST is generally a graph just like the flowchart itself, and not strictly a tree.

+#### tldr;

-The visual front-end allows users to define two graphs; The code path flowchart, and an associated tree of data.
-Both of these are combined into structured code, which is output as a python code block.
-The frontend uses d3js, and the web framework is django.
+Users visually define two graphs: 1) The flowchart, and 2) the datagraph, an associated tree of data.
+These graphs are compiled from the initial, gogo-containing, format into structured code, and output as a python code block.

-# nsgen

-#### Development setup:
+The tech stack is JS/d3js for the front-end and py/django for the back-end.

+## Setup

 Django version:
 - pip install Django==2.2.12